isabella232/specs-1/proposals/0004-simple-user-sessions.md

 User dats contain all of the content and data which should be attached directly to the user identity.
 The browser may contain many user dats, and users can freely switch between them within an application (therefore changing the active session).

+When viewed from the browser's builtin interfaces, a user dat is represented as a user identity.
+This may include special icons, labels, and categorizations.

 ### User dat sessions

 User dat sessions are created by the user completing the signin flow.
 Each session has an ID, which is the URL of the user dat.
 An application can request a session using `navigator.session.request()`.
-The user may be prompted to signin, or a UI element may simply encourage login but not prompt the user.

 #### Lifetime

-The session has no expiration time, but may be ended by the user through the browser UI or by the application through the `navigator.session` API.
+The session has no expiration time, but may be ended by the user through the browser UI.
+An application can end its session using `navigator.session.end()`.

 #### Permissions

 Applications with an active session may read and write any non-protected file on the user dat.
-After the session ends, this permission is revoked.
+After the session ends, all write permission is revoked.

+If an application attempts to write to a user dat without an active session, the user will be given special warning during the permission prompt.

 ## APIs